WatchdogCyberDefense/mikrotik/README.md

 add action=drop chain=forward comment="Blocklist Forward"  dst-address-list=WatchDogBlocklist log=yes log-prefix=blocklist
 add action=drop chain=input comment="Blocklist Input" log=yes  src-address-list=WatchDogBlocklist log-prefix=blocklist
 ```
+You can delete the old list with this command:
+/ip firewall address-list remove [find where list="bnsblocklist"]
 ---

 You can help improve the effectiveness by alerting us to false positives and false negatives.